Four-Moons-Tech/Family-buddy/README.md

 * _What motivated us to do this project?
 We wanted a well designed tool to use with our family.

 * _Why did I build this application?_ We wanted an application to motivate kids to do chores.
-This application helps children set a goal like a new toy and visually see where he or she is in the process of reaching theat goal.
+This application helps children set a goal like a new toy and visually see where he or she is in the process of reaching the goal.
 Visual presentation makes it exciting and helps a child understand that reaching a goal is not impossible.

 * _What did I learn?_  We learned how to build a SQL database, work with both front end and back end, use handlebars template.

-* _What problem does my application solve?_ the application teaches kids how to set goals and works towards them.
+* _What problem does my application solve?_ The application teaches kids how to set goals and works towards them.

 ## Table of Contents